 What does a School Ambassador receive?

-- Signed shirt for delivering the MILO in2CRICKET Skills Program in your school
+- A cricket equipment kit after you have delivered the MILO in2CRICKET Skills Program at your school

 - BBL shirt for entering your school into a MILO T20 Blast School Cup